Clastify logo

 One tissue, two cell types

 An alveolus is a tiny air sac in the lung where oxygen and carbon dioxide diffuse between air and blood.
 Its wall is an epithelium, a tissue made of cells that line a surface.
-The alveolar epithelium shows a useful IB idea: one tissue can contain more than one specialized cell type, because the tissue has more than one job.
+The alveolar epithelium shows a useful idea: one tissue can include more than one specialized cell type, because the tissue has more than one job to do.

 A type I pneumocyte is a thin alveolar epithelial cell specialized for rapid diffusion of gases.
 Its main adaptation is extreme thinness.
-By being so thin, the cell reduces the diffusion distance between the air in the alveolus and the blood in the capillary, so oxygen and carbon dioxide cross more quickly.
+By keeping the cell thin, the diffusion distance between the air in the alveolus and the blood in the capillary stays short, so oxygen and carbon dioxide can cross faster.

 Image